Coping with adverse weather conditions : Cold

 Walna Scar stone shelter

-We decided to tackle Dow Crag and Brim Fell last March.
+Last March, we decided to tackle Dow Crag and Brim Fell.
 We'd been up to Goat's Water a few times before and had always looked up at the ridge in anticipation of a good, solid walk.

-Parking on the rough ground, it's always lovely walking the Walna Scar Road and this day was no exception; that beautiful, bright, warm sun but fresh feel of early spring, with perfect clear air and views that go on for miles.
+Parking on the rough ground, it's always lovely walking the Walna Scar Road and this day was no exception; that beautiful, bright, warm sun but with the fresh feel of early spring, with perfect clear air and views that go on for miles.
 We soon reached Cove Bridge and began the steeper zig zagging climb up to Walna Scar Pass, pausing for the obligatory photo in the stone shelter at the side of the path.
 Once at the top of the pass, the cloud came down and it began to get a little chillier, so we donned down jackets, hats and gloves and set off into the mist.
-I love walking in the mist - everything becomes quiet and a bit spooky and people loom out of the gloom, closer than you thought!
+I love walking in the mist - everything becomes quiet and a bit spooky and people or sheep loom out of the gloom!

 From there, it was a fairly gently pull up to the summit of Brown Pike and being in the mist, we were surprised to find ourselves there so quickly.
-In real Jurassic Park style, whisps of cloud swept over the crag, down and across towards the Old Man which was lovely and atmospheric.
+Whisps of cloud swept over the crag, down and across towards the Old Man which was lovely and atmospheric.
 We stopped for a slug of water and an energy bar in the wind shelter, then set off along the ridge towards Buck Pike.

-Along the ridge were the most magnificent views over Eskdale, with Harter Fell standing proud and alone like Mount Doom.
-At Buck Pike summit, we stopped for photos, even capturing ourselves as Broken Spectres which was a real treat!
+Along the ridge were the most magnificent views over Eskdale, with Harter Fell standing proud and alone.
+At Buck Pike’s summit we stopped for photos, even capturing ourselves as Broken Spectres which was a real treat!

 BROKEN SPECTRE!